croservices/cro/docs/cro-tool.md

 A new service can be stubbed using the `cro stub` command.
 The general usage
 is:

-    cro stub <service-type> <service-id> <path> ['options']
+    cro stub <service-type> <service-id> <path> ['link-and-options']

 Where

 * `service-type` is the type of service to create
-* `service-id` is the ID of the service (to be used with other `cro` commands;
-  this will also be used as the service's default descriptive `name` in `.cro.yml`),
+* `service-id` is the ID of the service (to be used with other `cro` commands; this will also be used as the service's default descriptive `name` in `.cro.yml`),
 * `path` is the location to create the service
-* `options` are a set of options specific to the service type
+* `links-and-options` specifies links to other services that should be added to the stub, together with options specific to the service type

-If the options are not specified, then they will be requested interactively.
+If the links and options are not specified, then they will be requested interactively.
 To provide the options, place them in quotes using Perl 6 colonpair-like syntax, where `:foo` enables an option, `:!foo` disables an option, and `:foo<bar>` is the option `foo` with the value `bar`.
 For example:

-    cro stub http foo services/foo ':!secure :websocket' cro stub http bar services/bar ':!secure :websocket :link<foo>'
+    cro stub http foo services/foo ':!secure :websocket' cro stub http bar services/bar ':!secure :websocket'

 The stubbed services take port and certificate configuration from environment variables, and when there are relations between services their addresses are also injected using environment variables.
 This is convenient when setting up container deployment.

+Links cause the stubbed service to include code that creates some kind of "client" that can communicate with another endpoint.
+These go in with the options, having the form `:link<service-id:endpoint-id>`.
+The `service-id` is the `id` field from the target `.cro.yml`, and `endpoint-id` is the `id` field of an entry in the `endpoints` list of that `.cro.yml` file.

+    cro stub http foo services/foo ':link<flash-storage:http>'

 ### HTTP Services